hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 #### addRequestFees \( wh, submitterDid, req, inputs, outputs \) -&gt; \[ reqWithFees, paymentMethod \]

-Modifies Indy request by adding information how to pay fees for this transaction according to selected payment method.
+Modifies Indy request by adding information how to pay fees for this transaction according to this payment method.

-Payment selection is performed by looking to o

-This method consumes set of UTXO inputs and outputs.
+This method consumes set of inputs and outputs.
 The difference between inputs balance and outputs balance is the fee for this transaction.

 Not that this method also produces correct fee signatures.